0xj4an/ReFi-DAO-Website/content/community/index.md

 - Network support and coordination
 - Shared tools and best practices

-## Online Guilds

-Connected communities of skilled professionals with shared disciplines.
-Guilds provide spaces for practitioners to collaborate, share knowledge, and advance their craft within the regenerative finance ecosystem.

-[[Guilds|guilds/index]] - Join communities of practice

-**Current Guilds:**
-- Community Managers
-- Event Organizers
-- Content Creators
-- Data Weavers
-- Founders

-## Working Groups
+## Network Initiatives

-Multi-disciplinary groups working towards common goals.
-Working groups bring together diverse expertise to tackle specific challenges and opportunities in regenerative finance.

-[[Working Groups|working-groups/index]] - Participate in collaborative initiatives

-**Examples:**
-- WEF Crypto Sustainability Coalition
-- Regen Renaissance Manifesters
+**Network Initiatives** are autonomous projects, guilds, or working groups that align with the mission, vision, values, and identity of ReFi DAO.
+These initiatives operate independently with their own teams, resources, and structures, while maintaining coherence with the broader network's goals and brand identity.

+Unlike Local Nodes which are place-based, Network Initiatives are **thematic or functional** - bringing specialized focus to specific areas like media, research, tooling, or community building.

-- Research & Media initiatives
+[[Network Initiatives|network-initiatives]] - Explore autonomous projects and initiatives

+**Types of Network Initiatives:**
+- **Online Guilds** - Communities of skilled professionals (Community Managers, Event Organizers, Content Creators, etc.)
+- **Working Groups** - Multi-disciplinary groups tackling specific challenges (WEF Crypto Sustainability Coalition, Regen Renaissance Manifesters, etc.)
+- **Media Initiatives** - Like the ReFi Podcast
+- **Tooling Projects** - Like Prosperity Passport Development

+**Key Features:**
+- Thematic focus rather than geographic
+- Access to funding pools (up to 3,000 USDGLO)
+- Network support and coordination
+- Shared tools and best practices

 ## Network Metrics

 *Note: Metrics will be updated periodically to reflect current network status*

 - **Local Nodes:** 30+ communities worldwide
-- **Online Guilds:** 5+ active guilds
-- **Working Groups:** Multiple active initiatives
+- **Network Initiatives:** Multiple active initiatives including guilds, working groups, and projects
 - **Events:** 100+ events supported globally

 ## Get Involved

 Ready to join the ReFi DAO community?

-- [[Join Community|../index]] - Become a network member through Guild.xyz
+- [[Become a Network Member|../resources-hub/onboarding/network-member]] - Sign the Community Covenant and join the network
+- [[Start a Local Node|../resources-hub/onboarding/local-node]] - Launch a place-based community in your region
+- [[Launch a Network Initiative|../resources-hub/onboarding/network-initiative]] - Start an autonomous project aligned with ReFi DAO
-- [[Local Nodes|local-nodes]] - Find or start a local node in your region
+- [[Local Nodes|local-nodes]] - Find or explore local nodes worldwide
+- [[Network Initiatives|network-initiatives]] - Explore guilds, working groups, and projects
-- [[Resources Hub|../resources-hub/index]] - Access community resources and guides
+- [[Resources Hub|../resources-hub/index]] - Access comprehensive documentation and guides
 - [[Media|../media/index]] - Stay updated with our content and stories

 ## Connect